 Even though compensation will not bring your vision or your hearing back, it can help alleviate your financial stress.
 Depending on the severity of your injury, the hearing and vision loss lawyers at Shulman & Hill can help you potentially collect disability and workers’ compensation benefits.

-Workers’ Compensation for a Long Island City Hearing and Vision Loss Accident
+Compensation for Long Island City Hearing and Vision Loss Injuries

 New York State law is meant to favor workers when they are harmed in on-the-job accidents.
 In Long Island City, most employers must carry workers’ compensation insurance to provide their employees, both full-time and part-time, with a means of seeking compensation for such losses as their medical bills and lost wages related to the accident.